Syncfusion AI Assistant

 Custom Font Support for Form Fields

-The Blazor SfPdfViewer supports loading, editing, and saving custom fonts in form fields such as text boxes, list boxes, and drop-downs by using the FallbackFontCollection and FontFamilies properties.
+The Blazor SfPdfViewer supports loading, using, and saving custom fonts for form fields (TextBox, ListBox, DropDown) via the FallbackFontCollection and FontFamilies properties.

 Integrating Custom Font Collections into Form Fields in SfPdfViewer